matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

    has scanned the QR code.
 10. Bob sees Alice's device confirm that the key matches, and presses the button on his device to indicate that Alice's key is verified.

+    Bob's verification of Alice's key hinges on Alice telling Bob the result of her scan.
+Since the QR code includes what Bob thinks Alice's key is, Alice's device can check whether Bob has the right key for her.
+Alice has no motivation to lie about the result, as getting Bob to trust an incorrect key would only affect communications between herself and Bob.
+Thus Alice telling Bob that the code was scanned successfully is sufficient for Bob to trust Alice's key, under the assumption that this communication is done over a trusted medium (such as in-person).
 11. Both devices send an `m.key.verification.done` message.

+This flow allows Alice to verify Bob's key, and Bob to verify Alice's key.
+Alice verifies Bob's key because she can trust the QR code that Bob displays for her, as this is done over a trusted medium.
+Bob verifies Alice's key because Alice can trust the QR code that Bob displays, and Bob can trust Alice to tell him the result of the verification.

 ### Verification methods